rbrt-weiler/xmc-nbi-genericnbiclient-go/README.md

 # XMC NBI GenericNbiClient (Go)

-GenericNbiClient sends a query to the GraphQL-based API provided by the Northbound Interface (NBI) of [Extreme Management Center (XMC)](https://www.extremenetworks.com/product/extreme-management-center/) and prints the raw JSON response to stdout.
+GenericNbiClient sends a query to the GraphQL-based API provided by the Northbound Interface (NBI) of [Extreme Management Center](https://www.extremenetworks.com/product/extreme-management-center/) (XMC; formerly known as NetSight) and prints the raw JSON response to stdout.

 ## Branches